Research students at the Centre for Water, Communities and Resilience (CWCR)

 Gillian completed her Masters in Environment and Development at the University of KwaZulu-Natal (South Africa) in 2005.
 She practised as an environmental consultant until 2009 when she moved to the UK to join the James Hutton Institute, Aberdeen.

-Gillian registered for a part-time PhD in the Department of Geography and Environmental Management at UWE Bristol in April 2019.
+Gillian registered for a part-time PhD in the Department of Geography and Environmental Management (now known as the School of Architecture and Environment) at UWE Bristol in April 2019.
 Her area of research is peatland hydrology, and her PhD title is 'Understanding and evaluating peatland degradation and restoration dynamics through hydrological monitoring and modelling'.

 Elizabeth started her tertiary education as a mature student.
 She studied Political Science and Public Policy at University College Cork (Ireland), with a year of study at the University of California (Berkeley, USA).
 Elizabeth then completed her Masters in Development Studies in 2006 at the University of Cambridge (UK) and went on to work as a consultant with the EU.

 Elizabeth's area of research is where Disability, the tenets of the Convention on the Rights of Persons with Disabilities, and Climate Change meet.
 Incidences of flooding are becoming more commonplace; the UK Committee on Climate Change states this leaves many members of the UK population at risk.
 The Paris Agreement aims to limit the global temperature rise to below 2C, and ideally 1.5C (above pre-industrial levels); the Committee on Climate Change claims it would be wise to prepare for a 4C temperature rise, a temperature which could potentially cause even more catastrophic and life-threatening events.

 As a person with a disability, Elizabeth is particularly keen that the voices of those most at risk of the effects of Climate Change be heard.